IACP Indian Country Officer of the Year

 Applications are now open

-The 2024 Nomination Period is now open.
+The 2025 nomination period is now open.
 Click here to nominate an outstanding officer today.

 Eligibility

-A nominee must be a sworn law enforcement officer employed within Indian Country, regardless of rank or position, who has performed an act of valor, or exceptional service during the calendar year.
-A posthumous award may be made in the name of a law enforcement officer to the surviving spouse, child or parent of such officer.
+• A posthumous award may be made in the name of an officer to the surviving spouse, child, or parent of such officer.

 Required documents: